-Laura joined the firm in July 2019 and is a solicitor in our Child Brain Injury team.
+Laura joined the firm in July 2019 and is a Senior Solicitor in our Child Brain Injury team.
 She focuses solely on representing children who have been suffered brain injury as a result of clinical negligence, whilst also supporting her clients’ families whose lives have often been transformed beyond recognition as a result.

 Prior to working at Bolt Burdon Kemp, Laura trained at a regional firm and qualified as a clinical negligence solicitor in October 2017.
 During her training contract, Laura spent one year representing claimants in clinical negligence cases and six months working in the Private Client department gaining experience with the Court of Protection team.